lbain/rails-girls-next/ruby_atm/readme.md

 * Can you think of any take-home best practices or principals?
 Is code structure important?
 Why?
 * Did you have any 'Aha!' moments?
 What were they?
 * Lets say you started a little ATM company, which quickly expanded to become a global success.
 How suitable is your code for dealing with all denominations of currency, in all nations of the world?
 Did it get more suitable with each step?

+## Final Git
+Once you're done with the problem (or done enough!) whoever doesn't own the repo can fork it so they have access to the code on GitHub.
+Just do [step 1](https://help.github.com/articles/fork-a-repo), and you'll have the repo listed under your name too.